dbarkwell/dbarkwell.github.io/_posts/2017-02-18-azure-backup.md

 ---
 layout: post
-title: 'Azure Recovery Services vaults'
+title: "Azure Recovery Services vaults"
-categories: 'azure'
+categories: "azure"
 tags: ["backup", "dpm"]
 ---
 This post will guide you through the steps needed to setup a Microsoft Azure Backup Server.